mrkaleArduinoLib/gbj_ds1307/README.md

 <a id="getConfiguration"></a>
 ## getConfiguration()
 #### Description
-The method reads configuration register and its value stores in the instance object, so that it caches it and enables it for corresponding getters.
+The method provides content of the configuration register from its cache read or updated recently.

 #### Syntax
     uint8_t getConfiguration();